markbozsoki/GAMF_fejlmobileszkozok_1_gyak/README.md

 <details><summary><h3> Norbi Notes </h3></summary>

--Creating Home & Test fragments
+- Creating Home & Test fragments
--Adding home.png as the picture of the Home button -Making the layouts for each component:
+- Adding home.png as the picture of the Home button
-   -fragment_home
-   -fragment_test
-   -main_menu
-   -nav_graph
+- Making the layouts for each component:
+   - fragment_home
+   - fragment_test
+   - main_menu
+   - nav_graph
-   -Updating the activity_main for the Toolbar implementation -Extending strings.xml for fragment name aliases -Updating MainActivity with Toolbar and Navigation functions
+   - Updating the activity_main for the Toolbar implementation
+- Extending strings.xml for fragment name aliases
+- Updating MainActivity with Toolbar and Navigation functions

 </details>